PineappleCrazy/routelog/README.md

 + 1 - Adding routes:
 This function adds a route to your database.
 It will ask for 2 airports and an airline, before prompting you with each available aircraft category.
-The two airports must be input as their 4-DIGIT ICAO CODES.
+The two airports must be input as their `4-DIGIT ICAO CODES`.
 They can be input in either order - it does not matter.
-The airline must be input as its 3-DIGIT ICAO CODE.
-Note that subsidiaries are generalised, eg. RUK (Ryanair UK) included into RYR (Ryanair).
+The airline must be input as its `3-DIGIT ICAO CODE`.
+Note that subsidiaries are generalised, eg. `RUK` (Ryanair UK) included into `RYR` (Ryanair).
 When prompted with aircraft, enter EXACTLY "yes" to confirm an aircraft for that route.
 Under any other input, the program will assume otherwise.
 If you miss an aircraft, use function 7.
 You will only be prompted with aircraft currently selected.
 If you mistype an airport or airline code, there is currently no way to restore besides manually opening "routes.txt" and changing it yourself.
 Routes are in alphabetical order by airports.